akiarie/blog/_posts/2020-08-25-assurance-propositions.md

    commandments and keeps them, he it is who loves me.
 And he who loves me will be loved by my Father, and I will love him and manifest myself to him."
 (John 14:21) Tell me, does he foster works-based salvation and the self-righteous attitude?
-Does anyone dare accuse him of undermining the principle of grace which he enacted into operation that very night?
+Does anyone dare accuse him of undermining the principle of grace which he himself enacted into operation that very night?
 Does he teach that God loves us because we keep his law?
 The truth is that God teaches us he loves us---and that we love him---by _empowering_ us to keep his law.
 The New Covenant involves God writing his law on the hearts of his people: "I will put my law within them, and I will write it on their hearts" (Jer.
 31:33).
 Why should we think it strange for God to assure us by manifesting to us, in our very lives, the sanctifying impact of his grace?

 14. Assurance, like every part of the Gospel, is a heavenly mystery, beyond the reach of the natural man.
 It is Spiritually discerned, and folly to those who are perishing.
 Moreover, _abusus non